 Conditions of Contract

-The will be included in any contract awarded as a result of this RFQ process.
+The Condensed Terms and Conditions will be included in any contract awarded as a result of this RFQ process.
 The Authority will not accept any material changes to these terms and conditions proposed by a supplier.

 Specification